Alex Call Preview, Player Props: Nationals vs. Blue Jays

 Alex Call At The Plate

-- In 23.8% of his games this season, Call has had at least one RBI.
-He's picked up more than one in 9.5% and driven in three or more of his team's runs in one contest.
+- Call has an RBI in 25 of 106 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 29.5% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (7.6%).
+- He has scored in 31 games this season (29.2%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.